wavemotion-dave/ColecoDS/arm9/source/cpu/ay38910/README.md

 You can define AY_UPSHIFT to a number, this is how many times the internal sampling is doubled.
 You can add "-DAY_UPSHIFT=2" to the "make" file to make the internal clock speed 4 times higher.
+You can also define AYFILTER to a value between 0 & 8 or so to filter out higher frequencies, default is 1.

 ## Projects that use this code